syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Worksheet.md

 ![](Worksheet_images/Worksheet_img6.png)

 ## Show / Hide Sheets
-You can dynamically show/ hide worksheet by using one of the following ways,
+You can dynamically show/hide worksheet by using one of the following ways,

 * Right clicking on the worksheet in the sheet tab and then click Hide or Unhide in the context menu
-* Hide the sheet using ‘hideSheet’ method.
+* Hide the sheet using `hideSheet` method.
 * Show the hidden sheet using `unhideSheet` method.

 The following code example describes the above behavior